-Custom Functions, Server Events, Action Events, and Assembly Data Sources can access the Exago session state through a sessionInfo variable.
-Access to sessionInfo allows powerful new capabilities such as the ability to persist values across function invocations, allowing each invocation to be aware of previous calls and behave accordingly.
+Custom Functions, Server Events, Action Events, and Assembly Data Sources can access the Exago session state through a sessionInfo object.
+Access to sessionInfo allows powerful capabilities such as the ability to persist values across function invocations, allowing each invocation to be aware of previous calls and behave accordingly.

 This is the parent of all information in the current session.
 Included are the active Report and SetupData objects.